rji-futures-lab/advanced-data-journalism/syllabus.md

 ## Data story project

 The data story project will represent the culmination of a variety of skills learned in this class and others.
 A successful project will consist of a well-reported data story on a relevant topic of local interest.
-Students will identify the topic and the appropriate data set, obtain the data, clean and analysis it, then write a publishable story about it.
+Students will identify the topic and the appropriate data set, obtain the data, clean and analyze it, then write a publishable story about it.
 Discussion of the final project will begin early in the semester.
 Students will pitch ideas and report on their progress through regular, periodic memos.
 We’ll follow this schedule:

 * Story pitches due Feb.
 10 (the fourth Monday) — submit a proposal, including details on your data (no more than one page).
 * Pitch feedback returned by Feb.
 17 (the fifth Monday)